Updated

 One rule cannot bend: r must exceed g.
 When g catches up to r, the denominator hits zero and the valuation explodes toward infinity, which is the model's way of saying the assumption is wrong.

-r: The required return.
-In theory this is the cost of equity, built from a risk-free rate plus beta times the equity risk premium.
+r: the required return.
+The CAPM build is the risk-free rate plus beta times the equity risk premium.
+The WACC calculator gives a defensible starting point for the cost of equity.
 In practice many investors use a hurdle rate in the 8% to 12% range.

 The interaction between r and g matters more than either input alone.
-A 5-point spread between them produces stable valuations.
-A 1-point spread produces numbers that swing wildly on any input change.
+A 5-point spread produces stable valuations.
+A 1-point spread produces numbers that swing wildly on any input change, which the next section quantifies.

 A Worked Example and the Sensitivity That Bites